kassam-99/Kassam-dk/README.md

 # 🚀 Welcome to my GitHub repository!

-This space showcases my projects, contributions, and experiments in 🔐 cybersecurity, 🛡 ethical hacking, 🔎 reverse engineering, 🦠 malware analysis, and 💻 software development.
+This space is dedicated to showcasing my diverse projects, contributions, and experiments spanning 🔐 cybersecurity, 🛡 ethical hacking, 🔎 reverse engineering, 🦠 malware analysis, 🤖 AI & robotics, and 💻 software development.

+Explore tools and research in offensive security, digital forensics, AI-driven cybersecurity, embedded systems, network defense, and automation—crafted with a passion for innovation and open-source collaboration.

 ## 👋 About Me

 Hi, I’m Kassam!
-I’m a 🧑‍💻 cybersecurity researcher, 🕵️‍♂️ ethical hacker, and 🛠 software developer passionate about ⚔️ offensive security, 🕶 digital forensics, 🤖 AI in cybersecurity, and 🌍 open-source contributions.
+I’m a 🧑‍💻 cybersecurity researcher, 🕵️‍♂️ ethical hacker, 🤖 AI & robotics enthusiast, and 🛠 software developer passionate about cutting-edge technology in offensive security, digital forensics, AI-driven cybersecurity, embedded systems, and open-source innovation.

+My work spans across:

+- ⚔️ Offensive security and penetration testing using tools like Metasploit, Nmap, and Burp Suite
+- 🔎 Reverse engineering and malware analysis for threat intelligence and defense
+- 🦠 Malware analysis scripting and automation
+- 🌐 Network security research including cryptography, firewall management, and SOC operations
+- 🤖 AI & machine learning applied to robotics and cybersecurity, leveraging TensorFlow, PyTorch, and OpenCV
+- ⚙️ Embedded systems and robotics development with Arduino, ESP32, Raspberry Pi, ROS, and sensor fusion
+- 💻 Software development in Python, C/C++, Bash scripting, and automation frameworks

-This repository serves as a hub for my work, including 🛠 penetration testing tools, 🦠 malware analysis scripts, 🌐 network security research, and ⚙️ automation projects.
-I’m always open to collaboration, so feel free to connect! 🤝
+This repository is a hub for my projects—from penetration testing tools and malware analysis scripts to AI-driven robotics applications and automation workflows.
+I’m always eager to collaborate and push the boundaries of technology, so feel free to reach out! 🤝

 ## 🌐 Socials: